-The reason Indonesia’s tourism industry has continued to thrive is that it caters to so many different types of travelers.
+Indonesia’s tourism industry has continued to thrive because it caters to so many different types of travelers.

 You can relax by any one of the country’s many beaches or find inner peace and increased flexibility at a yoga retreat.

-Alternatively, you could invest in Bintang singlet and party hard with other revelers.
+Alternatively, you could invest in a Bintang singlet and party hard with other revelers.

-As with many other countries around the region of South East Asia, it is still generally cheap to travel through.
+As with many other countries around South East Asia, it is still generally cheap to travel through.

 If you’re heading to the capital of Jakarta at some point in your travels, you can always plan a visit to the bay, which is located on the waterfront in the far north of the city.

 Ancol boasts its own SeaWorld.
-The name is a mere coincidence, as this park is completely unaffiliated with those based in the U.S.
+The name is a mere coincidence, as this park is wholly unaffiliated with those based in the U.S.

 The giant oceanarium has more than 4,000 sea creatures, which can be seen while wandering through the 80-meter long Antasena tunnel.

-There are live shows throughout the day (such as the feeding of the sharks), also well as screenings of educational films at the local theater.
+There are live shows throughout the day (such as the feeding of the sharks) and screenings of educational films at the local theater.

 Once a golf course, the Ocean Ecopark is now a 34-hectare open space, perfect for those hoping to expand upon their botanical knowledge.

-The Ecopark offers up multiple outdoor adventures, such as canoeing, zip-lining, paintball or bike riding around the park.
+The Ecopark offers many outdoor adventures, such as canoeing, zip-lining, paintball, or bike riding around the park.

-The area is home to displays of traditional and modern art and regular live performances are held there – consisting of traditional plays, folk dances and modern dramas.
+The area is home to traditional and modern art displays, and regular live performances are held there, consisting of classic plays, folk dances, and contemporary dramas.

-This region of Jakarta is also close to many other highlights, such as the city’s History Museum, local beaches and Mangga du Square, a local shopping district.
+This region of Jakarta is also close to many other highlights, such as the city’s History Museum, local beaches, and Mangga du Square, a shopping district.